Skip to Main Site Navigation Skip to Content Skip to Footer

 Mid-semester grades: Faculty are asked to enter midterm grades by the Registrar’s deadline.
 Midterm grades help faculty advisors and the Academic Success Center identify and support struggling students—when there is still time to help them recover.
 In addition, when students who are performing poorly know early enough, they can withdraw, go to a tutor, reach out to you, work with their advisor, and potentially turn around their course performance.

-It is very helpful for students if there are a few graded components early in the semester so they (and you) can realistically measure their progress.
-It is especially helpful if you use the Full Grade Center feature on Blackboard, so that students can track their grades in real time.
+It is very helpful for students if there are a few graded components early in the semester so they (and you) can realistically measure their progress, which they can access by using the Gradebook tab.
 The Center for Instructional Technology can assist you in setting this up, including weighting assignments so that Blackboard does all the grade calculations for you.